Quick Summary / TLDR

 ➡️ Solution: Delivered polished, on-brand presentations and executive keynotes that upheld Adobe’s high design standards under tight deadlines.

-➡️ Impact: These consistently high-quality deliverables reinforced trust across Adobe’s corporate teams — contributing to recurring vendor engagements and supporting top-tier products like Acrobat.
+➡️ Impact: These consistently high-quality deliverables reinforced trust across Adobe’s corporate teams, while contributing to recurring vendor engagements and supporting top-tier products like Acrobat (and others).

-Years later, after launching my design agency, I had the rare privilege of reconnecting with Adobe — not as an employee, but as a trusted creative partner.
-I remember when Adobe first reached out for help on projects.
-It wasn't just another client request; it felt more like a reunion.
+Years later, after starting my own design agency, I had the rare chance to reconnect with Adobe — not as an employee, but as a trusted creative partner.
+When they first reached out, it didn’t feel like a new client relationship.
+It felt like picking up where we left off.

-I knew many people, the culture, and the brand voice by heart.
-That shared history made it easier to deliver work that felt unmistakably “Adobe.”
-Over time, I became a go-to resource for various internal BUs that needed high-quality design work quickly.
-A large area of focus was presentation design for high-stakes events, product launches, and executive communications.
+I already understood the people, the culture, and the brand voice.
+That familiarity made it easy to deliver work that looked and felt unmistakably Adobe.
+Over time, I became a go-to partner for various internal business units that needed high-quality design work fast.
+A major focus was presentation design for executive keynotes, product launches, and events.

 The Problem

-When Adobe’s internal presentation team is at capacity, even critical projects can stall.
-These presentations, for product launches, analyst events, and executive keynotes, aren’t something you can hand off to just anyone.
-They require an intimate knowledge of Adobe’s brand, audience, and storytelling style, along with the ability to deliver under intense pressure.
+When Adobe’s internal presentation team is at capacity, even critical projects can get stuck.
+Product launches, analyst events, and keynotes can’t wait.
+These presentations require a deep understanding of Adobe’s brand and audience, as well as the ability to deliver top-tier quality under pressure.

-❌ Overflow demand: The internal presentation team can’t always absorb urgent, high-volume requests.
+❌ Overflow demand: The internal team couldn’t always absorb urgent or high-volume requests.

-❌ High expectations: Every deliverable must meet Adobe’s exacting brand and quality standards.
+❌ High expectations: Every deliverable needed to meet Adobe’s strict brand and quality standards.

 My Role